ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 - An [{{site.data.keyword.cloud}} Platform account](https://cloud.ibm.com){: external}
 - An [instance of IBM Cloud Object Storage](http://cloud.ibm.com/catalog/services/cloud-object-storage) (must be a paid Standard Plan instance)

-Apply the applicable promotional code that is included below.
+Apply promotional code that is included below.

 IBM Cloud is offering a $500 promotional credit to quickly get started with our Secure Content Store with {{site.data.keyword.cos_full}}.
 The credit has a duration of 90 days against your metered consumption of {{site.data.keyword.cos_short}}.
 To qualify for this offer you must be a new paid user of Cloud Object Storage.
-{: important}
+{: remember}

 1. Create or log into a IBM Cloud Paygo, Subscription account.
 2. Within IBM Cloud console click **Manage** then **Billing & Usage** from the drop-down list.